Sponge Guide

 Sponges are important members of coral reef ecosystems.
 They filter water, cycle nutrients, and provide a home to numerous cryptic organisms.
 With the decline of corals, sponges have become the main habitat-forming organisms on many Caribbean reefs.

 Species of sponges differ in shape, color, texture.
-However, even individuals of the same species can differ in their appearance between geographic areas, and also between habitats.
+However, even individuals of the same species can differ in their appearance between geographic areas, and between habitats and through their growth.
+By providing numerous images covering the variation of most species, this guide helps both laymen and expert in the identification.

-Every image presented in this database has been examined and the species identification has been carried out using established taxonomic techniques.
+Every image presented in this database has been examined and tagged with searchable physical characteristic, and the species identification has been carried out using established taxonomic techniques.

 Because of their variability, identifying sponges can be a difficult task.
-Often, microscopic examination of the skeleton, composed of organic (protein) tissue fibers and skeletal elements, called spicules, is necessary in order to distinguish different species.
-With this 3rd edition, we have started to include composite images of spicules and tissue sections, together with detailed descriptions and taxonomic comments, to help in the identification.
+Often, microscopic examination of the skeleton, composed of organic (protein) tissue fibers and skeletal elements, called spicules, is necessary to distinguish different species.
+With this 4th edition, we will continue to include composite images of skeletal structures (spicules and tissue sections), together with detailed descriptions and taxonomic comments, to help in the identification and to make the guide an authoritative taxonomic monograph.

 Data used from the Sponge Guide can be referenced as: